steph-xue/tenzies-game/README.md

 ## Overview

-This project is a browser-based tenzies game web application.
-Players roll a set of dice, hold the ones they want to keep, and try to get every die to match as quickly as possible, with rolls, time, and personal bests tracked throughout.
+This project is based on a fast-paced game of tenzies where players hold selected dice between rolls and work toward matching all ten as quickly as possible.
 It is built with React, JavaScript, HTML, and CSS, and bundled with Vite.
-Personal best scores are saved in the browser’s local storage so they remain available between visits.
-React Confetti provides a celebration animation when a game is completed, while nanoid generates a unique identifier for each die.
-The application also includes sound effects, interactive dice states, and a live scoreboard.
+The game tracks elapsed time, total rolls, and personal bests, with scores saved in the browser’s local storage so they remain available between visits.
+React Confetti provides a celebration animation when a round is completed, while nanoid generates a unique identifier for each die.
+Sound effects, interactive dice states, and a live scoreboard provide additional feedback throughout gameplay.

 <br>